Dynamo7001/Networkhardening/README.md

 By adopting these hardening strategies, the organization can substantially enhance its cybersecurity defenses and reduce the likelihood of future data breaches.

-> ✅ It is critical that these measures be applied organization-wide and supported with security awareness training to ensure compliance and long-term protection.
+It is critical that these measures be applied organization-wide and supported with security awareness training to ensure compliance and long-term protection.

 ---

-## Author
-*Security Analyst, Cybersecurity Division*

----

-## License
-This project documentation is released under the [MIT License](LICENSE).